harvard-lil/data-gov-archive/README.md

 # gov-data-discovery

-A discovery layer for the Library Innovation Lab's [Archive of Data.gov](https://source.coop/repositories/harvard-lil/gov-data).
+A discovery layer for the Library Innovation Lab's [archive of Data.gov](https://source.coop/repositories/harvard-lil/gov-data).

 After `npm install`ing dependencies, run the app like so: